intercom/state_of_the_nation/README.md

 [![Build Status](https://travis-ci.org/intercom/state_of_the_nation.svg?branch=master)](https://travis-ci.org/intercom/state_of_the_nation)

-StateOfTheNation makes modeling state that changes over time easy with ActiveRecord, allowing you to query the active value at any point in time, as well as ensure that your records don't overlap at any point.
+StateOfTheNation helps model data whose _active_ state changes over time.
+It provides out-of-the-box query methods to locate the record or records active at any moment.
+Optionally, it also enforces _uniquely_ active constraints at the application level – ensuring that only one record in a collection is active at once.

+## Example

-Take for example modeling the history of elected officials in the United States Government where multiple Senators and only one President may be "active" for any point in time.
-Modeling this with StateOfTheNation is easy like so:
+Take elected officials in the US Government: multiple Senators are in office (i.e. active) at any point in time, but there's only one President.

 ```ruby
 class Country < ActiveRecord::Base